AlexChapin/EDDFrequencyControl/README.md

 ## Description

 Plays two frequencies concurrently through system speakers.
 Allows setting of 5 preset frequencies and startup frequencies along with inputs for custom on the fly frequency generation.
+Also has an automatic mode where the frequency will be changed through presets that can be configured by the user.

 ### Dependencies